csharp75/IMS-Base/README.md

 ## Utilities (*Beta*)

-Utility classes are CSS class names that serve one particular purpose, and are named as such.
+Utility classes are single use CSS class names that serve one particular purpose, and are named as such.

 ```
 .u-border--top {